Darrell Whitmore: Major League Baseball

 Whitmore was drafted 46th overall, in the second round of the 1990 Major League Baseball Draft by the Cleveland Indians.
 Whitmore was signed June 13, 1990.
 The Florida Marlins selected Whitmore as the 16th pick in the November 1992 Major League Baseball expansion draft.
 He made his MLB debut with the Marlins on June 25, 1993.
 Whitmore played three years in the major leagues, from 1993 to 1995.
-He also played in the Nippon Professional Baseball (NPB) for the Chiba Lotte Marines in 1996.
+From 1996-2001, he played in affiliated AAA ball for various clubs.

 Whitmore played 112 games in his Major League career, totaling 5 home runs and 67 hits and 21 RBIs.
+Additionally, he appeared briefly with Nippon Professional Baseball's Chiba Lotte Marines in 1996, hitting 12 home runs and batting at a .266 average in 57 games.